tylernford/cocina_build/content/dine.md

   menu: "/uploads/2018/08/31/HappyHour_5x7_Aug 2018_Final-1.pdf"
   photo: "/uploads/2017/12/01/happy_hour_margaritas_titos_beer_with_bowl_of_limes.jpg"
 online_ordering:
-  description: Ordering is quick and easy.
+  description: "!Ordering is quick and easy.
 Select a location and time.
 Choose your
     items.
-Complete your checkout.
+Complete your checkout."

 ---